Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Battery Life

-Like most of you, you are probably wanting to maximize the life of the batter.
+Like most of you, you are probably wanting to maximize the life of the battery.
 Here are some things you can do.

 What kind of battery should I use?